Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 You'll also need hand crimping equipment to connect the ends of the gas pipes.

-Step 4: Preparation of Bringing the Tanks Together
+Step 4: Prepare to Bring the Tanks Together

 Because you want to have your biogas tank separate, you'll need to cut a section of the bigger tank to incorporate the gas tank holder.
 Depending on the capacity of the tank, cut a section of the tank from the top to fit the gasholder.